Utah Admin. Code R315-308-2 - Ground water Monitoring Requirements

 finding, place a notice in the operating record identifying the constituents

-the same time period, the owner or operator must also notify the Director and
+that period, the owner or operator shall also notify the director and the

-all appropriate local governmental and local health officials that the ground
+appropriate local governmental and local health officials that the groundwater

 (b) characterize the nature and extent of the